kararei/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your ContactBook.

 1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar travelhub.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+Note how the app contains some sample data when loading TravelHub for the first time.<br>
    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will list all the available commands.<br>